fschrader1992/pyIris/README.md

 ```shell script
 sudo usermod -a -G dialout USER
 ```
-Alternatively you can set the access tot he port by
+Alternatively you can set the access to the port by
 ```shell script
 sudo chmod /dev/ttyUSB0 0666
 ```